Policy, Research and Development

 FBA also supports relevant research carried out at institutions worldwide, through the international research working groups set up by the agency.
-The working groups are composed of eminent scholars focused on five central areas of knowledge: peace operations, conflict prevention, rule of law, security sector reform, and women, peace and security.
+The working groups are composed of eminent scholars focused on six central areas of knowledge: peace operations, conflict prevention, rule of law, security sector reform, disarmament, demobilization and reintegration of ex-ccombatants and women, peace and security.
 FBA organizes annual workshops for the members of the working groups, which enables them to discuss their studies, methods and results.
 The members can also apply for research grants from the FBA.

 The results from FBA’s research and research-promoting enterprises are used in the activities of the agency, such as courses and international projects.
 FBA strives for an evidence-based approach to all its work, in other words to build upon existing knowledge and research while planning and implementing projects.